-- If the root directory is located on a logical volume, Acronis Universal Restore cannot access the drivers located in this directory.
-Therefore, the system may fail to boot after recovery to hardware or to a different platform (ESX(i) or Hyper-V).
-Please be aware of this, since recent Linux distributions, such as Fedora or RHEL, place the root directory on a logical volume by default. - When creating a backup plan, you cannot select a logical volume or MD device.
+- If the root directory is located on a logical volume, the system may fail to boot after recovery to hardware or to a different platform (ESX(i) or Hyper-V).
+Please be aware of this, since recent Linux distributions, such as Fedora or RHEL, place the root directory on a logical volume by default.
+Use the Acronis Universal Restore tool to make the recovered system bootable. - When creating a backup plan, you cannot select a logical volume or MD device.
 Select either the entire machine or all of the partitions that make up the volume group or device. - File backup and file recovery from a disk-level backup are not possible for files located on logical volumes and MD devices. - Resizing of a logical volume during recovery is not possible.